 He put on a burst of speed, drew his sword, and ignored the pain that burst through his chest.
 As he entered the clearing, the Beowolf snapped its head about, only to receive Jaune's shield in its jaw.
 It yelped and stumbled back, stunned.
 That was all the time Jaune needed to drive his sword through its neck.
 The body slumped to the ground.
 The head sagged to the side, hanging on half severed muscle and flesh.

 Something cold whizzed past him.
 His head shot up just as a second shard of ice flew past him.
 He whirled around to see two more wolves frozen to the ground.
 He didn't waste time, and ran for his helpless foes.
-He leapt in the air, his sword raised high, and brought his arm down, dissecting the head of the first.
+Sword raised high, he brought his arm down, dissecting the head of the first.
 He dashed forward, dragging the blade up.
 He caught the second in the side, tearing through its stomach and spine in one clean cut.
 The green grass was awash with dark steaming blood.

 Jaune wheeled around looking for more danger, but all he found was a girl bathed in white light.
 She was standing about halfway across the field, her rapier held in a relaxed position in her left hand.
 Her luminous sky blue eyes regarded him steadily.
 He relaxed his stance, panting hard, and made his way over to her.